Sony a7cii

 This lens rarely levels my camera and is ALWAYS in my bag, offering a versatility unlike any other lens available.
 The 24-70 GM might offer F2.8 and the 24-105mm technically has more range, but neither can compete with the ability to go as wide as 20mm.
 This lens is ideal for travel, architecture, landscape and portrait photography.
 For the times when I need more light or a shallower depth of field, I’ll use a prime lens, and when I need to go tighter, I’ll crop.

-Sony 35 f1.8
+Sony 35 f/1.8

-Another staple in my kit, and a classic for a reason.
-35mm is an incredibly versatile focal length, ideal for wide shots shots that capture an entire scene or for more intimate portraiture.
 I’ve chosen the 1.8 over the 1.4 G Master for three very important reasons: size, weight, and price.
 I do wish the 1.8 had an aperture ring though.

-sony zeiss 55 f1.8
+sony zeiss 55 f/1.8